blocks

 Showers and loos

 Most interesting toilets - Carhaix - holes in floor with foot prints to indicate where to place your feet - They did FLUSH, so they must be modern!
 We found most public toilets in rural France are this way, but we always refer to them as Carhaix style loos!
 These are also the best reason to use recessed cleat walkable cycling shoes!
+They can be quite slipperly and there is no way I would put used cleat covers back into my pocket!

-Best "private" shower - Fougeres - it was marked "Femmes", and a control worker actually kicked the men out so I could have a shower in privacy.
-To be fair to these men, they had been apparently directed to this shower by another control worker, and actually tracked me down at the end of the ride to offer an apology, saying that French men aren't all rude.
-They had one of those wonderful motorcycle escorts translate.
+Best "private" shower - Fougeres - the door was marked "Femmes", and a control worker actually kicked out the men who were showering there, so I could have a shower in privacy.
+To be fair to these men, they had been apparently directed to this shower by another control worker, and later tracked me down to offer an apology.
+They had one of those wonderful motorcycle escorts translate for them.
 It was very sweet.
-There were also towels available at this control!
-I thought I had remembered being able to rent towels in '91, and had left my pack towel in Paris.
+This control even offered towels with the fee for a shower!

-Worst showers where I tried - Brest had showers, but did not have towels.
+Worst showers where I tried - Brest - had showers available, but did not have any towels for rent.
+I had remembered being able to rent towels in '91, so I had left my pack towel in Paris.
 I can't comment on any others as we didn't try any where else.

 Sleeping facilities